-- Pull the brake lever of the rear brake and stop pedalling.
-The pedelec will stop.
+- Pull the brake lever of the rear wheel brake and stop pedalling.
+The pedelec stops.
 Emergency stop!
-To achieve the shortest possible stopping distance brake with both brakes in a way that the pedelec slows down gradually (see chapter "Brakes"). - Be aware that the brakes of your SCOTT pedelec are always more effective than the drive.
+The shortest possible stopping distance is achieved by braking with both brakes simultaneously and gradually (see chapter "Brakes"). - Be aware that the brakes of your SCOTT pedelec are always more effective than the drive.
 If you face any problems with your drive (e.g. because it pushes you forward in front of a bend), slow down your SCOTT pedelec carefully.